junxit/us-congress-code/title-26/chapter-1/sec-951a.md

 (Added Pub.
 L. 115–97, title I, § 14201(a), Dec.
 22, 2017, 131 Stat.
 2208.)

 ## Notes

+1 So in original.
+There are two pars. designated (3).

 ### References in Text